jxxcarlson/ai-search-tool/README.md

 A semantic document search system with a web interface built in Elm and a Python backend using sentence transformers and ChromaDB.
 Now includes Claude AI integration for intelligent conversations that can be saved as searchable documents.

+# TODO

+- Add integration with other AI's

 ## Installation

 ### Prerequisites